Mount Eliza

 Mount Eliza demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In Mount Eliza, residents aged 15 and above have a higher educational attainment than broader benchmarks.
-Specifically, 37.9% of residents hold university qualifications, compared to 23.5% in the SA4 region and 25.0% in the SA3 area.
-This is notable for its substantial advantage and positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 25.3%, followed by postgraduate qualifications (8.0%) and graduate diplomas (4.6%).
+Mount Eliza's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 37.9% have university qualifications, compared to the SA4 region's 23.5% and the SA3 area's 25.0%.
+This high level of education positions Mount Eliza favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 25.3%, followed by postgraduate qualifications (8.0%) and graduate diplomas (4.6%).

-Vocational credentials are also prominent, with 30.5% of residents holding such qualifications – advanced diplomas (13.6%) and certificates (16.9%).
-Educational participation is high, with 31.6% of residents currently enrolled in formal education.
+Vocational credentials are also prominent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.6% and certificates for 16.9%.
+Educational participation is notably high in Mount Eliza, with 31.6% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 10.5% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education